 Today’s workforce, whether local or remote, are adopting new communications tools every day.
-DataParser enables firms to capture data from over 40 communication channels including the most widely used platforms such as Slack, Teams, Webex, Google Meet, and Zoom.
-Content is captured in its native format with its original conversational context intact and send to all leading institutional archives for indexing and retention.
+DataParser enables firms to capture data from many communication channels including the most widely used platforms such as Slack, Microsoft Teams, Webex, and Zoom.
+Content is captured directly from the source and chats are threaded to keep conversational context intact.
+Processed data is sent to the institutional archive for indexing and retention.
 This ensures that firms can confidently meet regulatory obligations from FINRA, SEC, GDPR, FCA and MiFID II.

 17a-4 software assists firms in finding the right information when they don’t quite know where to look.
 As organizations increasingly adopt a compliance-first culture, a key element is the ability to conduct corporate investigations that monitor, detect, and mitigate (and hopefully prevent) violations of a Company’s Code of Conduct.
 Using 17a-4 DataParser and PostLog software, firms centralize collaboration data in a secure and searchable repository for investigatory review.
 Today’s distributed workforce communicates through complex chat and collaboration platforms with links and embedded elements.
 It is critical for firms to be able to search and see content in context.
 Companies implement DataParser and PostLog to complete Internal Investigations which require best practices for retention, collection, review, and user auditing.